UK Vape Tax Increase: Expectations and Implications

 2. How much is the UK vape tax going up?

-• On top of that shortfill users will have to pay an additional £3 extra for their nic shots.
+• On top of that shortfill users will have to pay an additional £2.20 extra for each of their nic shots.

 3. How much will e-liquid cost in 2026?